> ransomware group tracker

 Clop Cl0p / TA505

 Specializes in mass exploitation of file-transfer software zero-days.
 Responsible for MOVEit (2023), GoAnywhere (2023), Cleo (2024), and the Oracle E-Business Suite campaign of late 2025/early 2026 (CVE-2025-61882).
-Has now publicly named ~30 alleged Oracle EBS victims on its leak site — including Harvard University, Wits University, Envoy Air, The Washington Post, Schneider Electric, Emerson, Logitech, Cox Enterprises, Pan American Silver, LKQ Corporation, and Copeland — with analyst estimates suggesting 100+ organisations were ultimately impacted.
+Has now publicly named 100+ alleged Oracle EBS victims on its leak site — including Harvard University, Wits University, Envoy Air, The Washington Post, Schneider Electric, Emerson, Logitech, Cox Enterprises, Pan American Silver, LKQ Corporation, Copeland, Humana, Bechtel Corporation, Fruit of the Loom, Abbott, University of Phoenix, and Entrust — with analyst estimates suggesting 100+ organisations were ultimately impacted.
 Approximately 40% of victims in technology and 30% in manufacturing; 80% of victims are US-based.
+Clop's leak site published a fresh wave of ~29 newly-named victims around 2026-06-26, including Michelin, Canon, Mazda, Estée Lauder, and Broadcom (Mazda has publicly disputed any data leakage or operational impact); 77 victim datasets were already posted via torrent/magnet links by that point, with roughly 18 of the 29 new names US-based.
+Separately, a new and distinct Oracle EBS flaw — CVE-2026-46817 (CVSS 9.8, unauthenticated RCE via the File Transmission component of the Oracle Payments module, patched in Oracle's May 2026 Critical Patch Update) — was confirmed under active exploitation as of 2026-06-30, with Shadowserver tracking 450+ exposed EBS instances online (nearly 200 in the US).
+Exploitation of CVE-2026-46817 has not yet been formally attributed to Clop or any named group, though the targeting pattern is consistent with Clop's historic Oracle EBS/PeopleSoft playbook and is being watched closely.

 TTPs